SwissClinicalTrialOrganisation/secuTrialR/paper/paper.md

 highlighted by the currently ongoing coronavirus pandemic [@callaway_etal_2020] in which issues have been reported regarding the timely transfer of information for the preparation of up-to-date infection counts [@spiegel_meldeluecke].
 These issues led to confusion and may have ultimately delayed important actions.
-While this is a stark example it still serves to show how severe the influence of technical friction between digital systems can be.
+While this is a stark example, it still serves to show how severe the influence of technical friction between digital systems can be.

 To this end we have developed the open source R statistics [@r_citation] software package `secuTrialR`, which enables